jdavidhermoso/StonePaperScissorsLizardSpock/readme.txt

 I am gonna build the Big Bang Theory game Stone, Paper Scissors Lizard Spoke, while I am following the Platzi Basic programming course.

 Remember to visit platzi.com.
 It doesn't mind wich is your language level.
-You'll have something to learn.
+You'll have something to learn in Platzi.com

+Check a demo of this project in: http://www.juandavidhermoso.es/stonepaperscissorslizardspock

 These are the rules: